 Despite frequent uses of sexism and flashes of racism from both Jake and his companions, the story never becomes offensive in any way, rarely straying from its upbeat tone.

 Murdoch’s use of imagery had me swept away, with her delicate details of busy streets, giving every environment its own special touches.
 She offers up some extraordinary human insights that have you taking to the characters in no time.

-The highlight comes from Jake and Finn trying to steal a Stunt Dog from its home, via a cage that’s too big to fit through the door.
+The highlight comes from Jake and Finn trying to steal a Stunt Dog, Mister Mars from its home, via a cage that’s too big to fit through the door.
 This shows the characters charm and their human qualities, which are present throughout.

 Closing Thoughts on Under the Net

 Under the net is an enjoyable book with plenty of fun set-pieces to keep you entertained.
 Littered with philosophical metaphors it will also have you thinking about the true banalities of life.
 This, along with what it means to love, and why we do it, have you thinking way after finishing.

 There are, however, times when the plot can meander from side-to-side and not move forward for short periods but other than that, Under the Net is a light-hearted book that doesn’t take itself, or its characters, too serious.

 Britannica, T. E. (2018, July 11).
 Dame Iris Murdoch.
 Retrieved from https://www.britannica.com/biography/Iris-Murdoch